NFL 2020 simulated draft: combination results shake first-round selections for Cowboys, Packers, Browns, others

 The biggest stage for the best prospects in the 2020 NFL Draft has come and gone.
-The NFL Combine last week in Indianapolis did not shake things up too much, but with most players on display for all 32 teams at the same time, we now have a little more clarity about the hierarchical order.
+The NFL Combine of last week in Indianapolis didn't shake things up too much, but with most of the players on display for all 32 teams at the same time, we now have a little more clarity about the hierarchical order.

 There is more information on the board to better determine who is still worthy of first-round consideration and who deserves more.
 Without further ado, with less than two months for the draft to begin on April 23, here is our latest edition of projections where perspectives will be chosen.